SKrotkih/SimpleOrganizer/README.md

 # SwiftOrganizer
 ============

-This is a simple organizer application for both iPhone and iPad.
+This is an organizer application in Swift for both iPhone and iPad.
-For getting some practice of using Swift has been implemented.

 ## Implements

+Was used VIPER approach architecture.

 There were implemented two types of database:
 - Local database on Core Data